Westminster Assembly: Background

 What came to be known as the Long Parliament also began to voice vague grievances against Charles, many of which were religious in nature.
 Parliament had many Puritans and Puritan-sympathizing members, who generally opposed the existing episcopal system, but there was little agreement over what shape the church should take.
 Later in 1640, the Root and Branch petition was presented to the House of Commons, the lower house of Parliament.
 It was signed by about 15,000 Londoners and called for total elimination of the episcopal system.
 Committees were organized in the House of Commons to enact religious reforms, leading to the imprisonment of Archbishop Laud and his supporters in the Tower of London as retaliation for their repression of Puritans.
-The Court of High Commission and the Star Chamber, courts which had inflicted severe punishments on Puritan dissenters, were also abolished.
+The Court of High Commission and the Star Chamber, courts which had inflicted severe punishments on Nonconformist Puritans, were also abolished.

 Calling the assembly

 The idea of a national assembly of theologians to advise Parliament on further church reforms was first presented to the House of Commons in 1641.
 Such a proposal was also included in the Grand Remonstrance, a list of grievances which Parliament presented to Charles on 1 December that year.
 Charles responded on 23 December that the church required no reforms.
 Undeterred, Parliament passed three bills in 1642 appointing an assembly and stipulating that its members would be chosen by Parliament.
 Charles, whose royal assent was required for the bills to become law, was only willing to consider such an assembly if the members were chosen by the clergy.
 This was the practice for selection of members of Convocation, the assembly of clergy of the Church of England.

 Defying the king, between 12 February and 20 April 1642, each county delegation of England in the Commons chose two divines, in addition to two for each county of Wales, four for London, and two for each University (Oxford and Cambridge).
 County delegations often chose divines from their own county, but not always.
 Commons chose the members in this way to ensure that their local constituencies were represented in the decision.
 The House of Lords, Parliament's upper house, added another fourteen names on 14 May, to which the Commons agreed.
 Meanwhile, relations continued to deteriorate between the king and Parliament.
 Charles raised the royal standard at Nottingham on 22 August, marking the beginning of the First English Civil War.
 The start of the war lent support to the cause of the Assembly in Parliament, because holding it would convince the Scots that Parliament was serious about reforming the church and induce the Scots to come to their aid.
 On the other hand, the war added strain to the already busy Parliament.